dmaccormac/dmaccormac.github.io/_posts/2025-09-04-volume-toggle-cpp.md

 # Introduction
 I like to have an easy method to toggle the system volume on and off when using a keyboard that doesn't have media control buttons.
 To achieve this, I found that you can use the Windows Core Audio APIs [[1]](#references).

 In this post, we will create a small console application in C++ which toggles the Windows system volume on and off when executed.
-As an example usage; I setup keyboard shortcuts in PowerToys [[2]](#references) for such tasks.
+As an example usage; I setup keyboard shortcuts in PowerToys [[2]](#references) to control volume.

 # Creating the toggleMute() function